blbadger/blbadger.github.io/neural-networks3.md

 		return output
  ```

+Note that for the positive control experiments below, dropout is disabled during training.

 This architecture may be understood as accomplishing the following: the last layer is equivalent to a linear model $y=m^Tx' + b$ on the final hidden layer $x'$ as an input, meaning that the hidden layers are tasked with transforming the input vector $x$ into a representation $x'$ that is capable of being modeled by (1).

 Finally we can choose an objective (loss) function and an optimization procedure.
 Here we use L1 loss rather than MSE loss as our objective function because it usually results in less overfitting (as it fits a $\hat y$ to the median rather than the mean of an appropriate input $x$)